v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

     ![Diagram of corroborative evidence and proximity window](media/dc68e38e-dfa1-45b8-b204-89c8ba121f96.png)

-- **Confidence level**: The more supporting evidence you have, the higher the likelyhood that a match contains the sensitive information you're looking for.
+- **Confidence level**: The more supporting evidence you have, the higher the likelihood that a match contains the sensitive information you're looking for.
 You can assign higher levels of confidence for matches that are detected by using more evidence.

   When satisfied, a pattern returns a count and confidence level, which you can use in the conditions in your DLP policies.
 When you add a condition for detecting a sensitive information type to a DLP policy, you can edit the count and confidence level as shown in the following diagram: